s-zimm/DC-redux-shopping-site/README.md

  /users, /products, and /category will accept an additional ID parameter (e.g. /users/1 will return a user from the DB with the ID of one).

  HOWEVER: /category/:id will return all products within that specific category id.

+ POST:
+ * cart/add/user/:userId/product/:productId
+ This endpoint will add a product to a user's cart.